neam/dokku-host-provisioning/README.md

 The following shell scripts are available in /usr/local/bin on the dokku hosts, and may be useful:

-* docker-enter.sh - Uses nsenter to step into a running container
+* `docker-enter.sh` - Uses nsenter to step into a running container (unlike `docker run` which will allow you to enter a new container only)
-* remove-cid-files-that-dont-have-active-containers.sh - Makes sure that all dokku container files contain ids to running docker containers
-* limit-dokku-deployments.sh - Use to limit commit-specific deployments
+* `limit-dokku-apps.sh` - Use to delete dokku apps en masse (to free up resources)
+* `delete-dokku-apps.sh` - Used by `limit-dokku-apps.sh` to actually delete one or many apps
+* `remove-phantom-docker-images-and-containers.sh` - The name says it all
+* `dokku-user-allow-port-forwarding.sh` - This script enables port-forwarding for all users using ssh keys with the dokku user and thus allows non-root users to connect to the mariadb instances on the dokku host